How to Become a Nurse in Florida: Your 7-Step Guide

 Program length will vary heavily depending on which credential you choose.
 An LPN diploma program can be completed in as few as 12 months while a BSN can take anywhere from two to four years depending on the program and the student’s previous academic experience.4

-While doing your research, be sure to note start dates for specific programs.
+While doing your research, be sure to note start dates for specific Florida Nursing programs.
 Some may have extensive wait lists or limited start dates so be sure to take those into account when researching programs and planning your education timeline.

 3. Check-off entrance requirements and apply